 Circumstances: On January 25, 2017, concealed handgun permit holder Amontre O. Ross, 28, allegedly shot and killed D’Andre Morehouse, 27, at a residence in Milwaukee, Wisconsin.
 According to the criminal complaint, Ross, Morehouse, and another friend were sitting in the living room when Ross picked up a handgun, pistol-whipped Morehouse, and then pulled the trigger.
 When the gun did not fire, Ross racked the pistol and shot Morehouse repeatedly, killing him.
 The friend ran from the house and called 911, telling police the shooting was “unprovoked.”
 He later told police Ross had been displaying erratic behavior and had paranoid thoughts recently, including claiming LeBron James and Bill Gates were “after him.”
 Ross was charged with one count of first-degree reckless homicide.

-Concealed Handgun Permit Holder: James Clinton Atterberry, Jr. PENDING
+Concealed Handgun Permit Holder: James Clinton Atterberry, Jr. CONVICTED

 Date: October 15, 2016